 Library membership is free to all serving UK police officers and police staff.
 You will need to register to become a member of the College of Policing to access the National Police Library.
 You will find the library registration form on the membership site (login required).

-Non-police researchers may also become temporary members whilst working on research projects in partnership with the College of Policing (such as Police Knowledge Fund).
-From February 2017, other non-police personnel may contact us to purchase a day pass to visit the library in-person in Ryton.
-The visit provides access to resources on-site; must be by prior appointment and is at the Library's discretion.
-Non-police personnel cannot currently obtain full library membership due to licencing and copyright restrictions.
+Non-police researchers If you are working on a research project in partnership with the College of Policing, such as Police Knowledge Fund - please contact us for temporary membership.
+From summer 2017, other non-police personnel may contact us in advance to purchase a day pass to access library resources in-person.
+The visit provides access to resources on-site only; must be by prior appointment and is at the Library's discretion.

 eResources licencing and copyright restrictions prohibit us from offering library services to non-police personnel and retired police officers at this current time.
 Due to limited funding and resources, we are unable to purchase commercial licences and we are focused on prioritising services to support serving officers, until the College can offer a membership category for non-police personnel.

 OpenAthens Following registration, you will be provided with an OpenAthens username and password which will unlock access to eJournals, eDatabases and eBooks subscribed to by the National Police Library.
 Registered library members can

 login to OpenAthens here.
 If you do not activate your OpenAthens account within 3 months, it will be deleted.
 Once activated, if it is dormant for 6 months, it will be deleted.
 You will need to contact us again if you later require an account.
 By registering with the National Police Library you agree that:

 LoansThe loan period for books is 4 weeks, the date label will show the due-back date.
 If the book is in demand or a special loan it may be issued for a shorter period.
 You can request a renewal of your material by phone or email.
 Renewal will not be possible if there is a waiting list.